zabulus/core/builds/install/arch-specific/win32/i18n_readme.txt

-Currently the Firebird installer has support for Bosnian, Czech, Spanish, French, German, Hungarian, Italian, Polish, Portuguese (standard), Russian, Slovakian and Slovenain installs.
+Currently the Firebird installer has support for Bosnian, Czech, Spanish, French, German, Hungarian, Italian, Polish, Portuguese (standard), Russian, Slovakian and Slovenian installs.
 So there are still opportunities for others to provide support for their native language.